top of page

 Lunch break on own- 60 minute in person; 30 minutes virtual

-social work assessment, key components of an audit proof progress note
+comprehensive assessment, key components of an audit proof progress note

-HIPAA, informed consent documents, social worker-client agreements
+HIPAA, informed consent documents, clinician-client agreements

 Informed Consent and how does it applies to financial record-keeping